Golf Course Review of Brora Golf Club

 There are many highlights on the inward nine that does indeed build to a crescendo that ultimately peaks at the 17th in my opinion.
 From the joys of the unbelievable 12th fairway, to the delights of the delicate 125-yard 12th, to the big hitting golf required to find the raised green at the 15th, every hole is mesmeric and individual.

 The 16th raises the bar higher with a fairway that rocks and rolls then sweeps up and to the right towards a green in the clouds.
 And the 17th is pure class.
 An elevated tee gives you a great view of the entire hole that features a raised green at the end of its 438 yards.
 Before then however a rough covered mound at driving distance must be negotiated.
 You can drive to the wide left side of the fairway or go down the right, the narrower high side, for a better angle and shorter route to the green.

 The round ends under the clubhouse window with a demanding par three that offers nothing for short.
 Instead of heading to the nearby clubhouse you want to head back to the adjacent first tee and do it all again.

 Cattle and sheep roam the course but never interfere; the electric fences around the greens see to that for the most part.
 The condition of the course was to a championship standard with the riveted bunkering, green surrounds and quality of hole-cutting particularly noteworthy; all maintained with just three full-time greenkeepers.

-The playability of the course was perfect too.
+The playability of this unspoilt course was perfect too.
 You would be confident that if setting out with just one golf ball you would complete your round.
 The rough makes approach shots more difficult for sure but it is unlikely to swallow up your ball.